elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 -------------------------------------------------------------------------------

-**NB** In blocks development using  *i-bem.js* внутреннимметодам блока private methods of a block, not intended for external use, commonly given names starting with an underscore.
+**NB** In blocks development using  *i-bem.js*  with block private methods, not intended for external use, it is common to give names starting with an underscore.
 For example, `_onClick`.

 -------------------------------------------------------------------------------

-# Работа с DOM-деревом Working with DOM tree#
+#Working with DOM tree#

 <a name="domElem"></a>